FREQUENTLY ASKED QUESTIONS ABOUT CHILDBIRTH EDUCATION

 When and where are CBE classes held?

-Classes are held on a weekday evening (7pm – 9pm) for six weeks in a relaxed and supportive class environment at the Onewa Parents Centre rooms in the Rawene Centre, Birkenhead.
+Classes are held on a weekday evening (7pm – 9pm) for seven weeks in a relaxed and supportive class environment at the Onewa Parents Centre rooms in the Rawene Centre, Birkenhead.

 What topics are covered during the childbirth education class?

 – Pregnancy warning signs

 – Signs and stages of labour